 Thirdly, it would appear that in an attempt to be comprehensive, this list contains evaluation features that are difficult to reconcile with each other.

 Anyone who has some experience with evaluation knows that there is tension between the goals of reliability and validity.
 Evaluation procedures that maximize reliability tend to sacrifice validity and vice versa.
-This happens because the most reliable measures are numeric, but the constructs we want to measure are not numbers.
-Similarly, collaborative evaluation (defined as engaging pupils in the design of evaluation instruments as well as scoring) is hard to reconcile with objectivity, because pupils bless them— are not always consistent or objective.
+This happens because the most reliable measures are numerical, but the constructs we want to measure (e.g., the ability to understand an announcement, infer irony in a written text, make your point tactfully in a foreign language) are not numbers.
+Similarly, collaborative evaluation (defined as engaging pupils in the design of evaluation instruments as well as scoring) is hard to reconcile with objectivity, because pupils — bless them— are not always consistent or objective.

 At the risk of sounding harsh, a wishlist of desirable evaluation features is something anyone can compile, but no one needs.
 What is needed instead is a policy that ranks such features in order of importance, or combines them in meaningful, unambiguous ways.
 This is a task that, apparently, remains to be done.

 To illustrate: in the seminar, a five-step procedure was presented for using the European Language Portfolio, which was one of the several evaluation instruments that are to be deployed.
 According to a rough personal estimate (Table 1), the full implementation of the procedure requires 18 contact hours spread over an academic year.
 In my calculations, I used the instructions with which we were provided, and drew on personal teaching experience to supplementing any missing information.
 I also assumed that this work would be done in class rather than as homework, because it is an assessment procedure.
-It should be borne in mind that in a given academic year, students receive approximately 86 hours of instruction in English, so it seems fair to say that, its pedagogical benefits notwithstanding, this particular evaluation procedure (which is one of several such procedures) seems rather excessively demanding.
+It should be borne in mind that in a given academic year, students receive approximately no more than 86 hours of instruction in English [this was accurate at time of writing; the number is even lower now].
+So it seems fair to say that, its pedagogical benefits notwithstanding, this particular evaluation procedure (which is one of several such procedures) seems rather excessively demanding.

 Table 1 – Integrating the European Language Portfolio in MFL lessons in Greek schools (workload estimate)